-Enter the load, young’s modulus of the rubber, and shape factor into the calculator to determine the rubber deflection.
+Enter the stress (load per unit area), Young’s modulus of the rubber, and shape factor into the calculator to determine rubber deflection (strain).
+Optionally, enter thickness to estimate axial deflection.

 Rubber Deflection Formula